Who can use this feature?

 |---|---|

-| rule-list | List all active routing rules |
+| rule-list | Returns active routing rules filtered by workspace or name with pagination support |

-| rule-create | Create a new routing rule |
+| rule-create | Creates a new routing rule with conditions; active immediately |

-| rule-modify | Update an existing routing rule |
+| rule-modify | Replaces rule name/conditions using optimistic concurrency control |

-| rule-delete | Delete a routing rule |
+| rule-delete | Soft-deletes a routing rule; removed from evaluation immediately |

 Meetings